Chris Brown: Themes

 Brown's lyrical production is typically considered to be "emotional" or "hedonistic".
-His songs mainly cover themes of sex, lovesickness, regret, romantic love, desire, fast life, and internal conflict, also having some introspections over loneliness and the dark side of fame.
+His songs mainly cover themes of sexuality, desire, regret, romantic love, heartbreak, recklessness and internal conflict, also having some introspections over the dark side of celebrity.
 Along with his vocal and dancing abilities, his songwriting is considered to be one of the things that distincts him for the better compared to other R&B singers of his time.
 American media executive and radio personality Ebro Darden stated that Brown is the "most all-around talented person in R&B. Trey Songz is talented, but he can't dance like Chris Brown.
-Usher is probably the only one that could come close to him, but he doesn't have the songwriting abilities that Chris Brown has".
+Usher is probably the only one that could come close to him, but he doesn't have the songwriting abilities that Chris Brown has."

 Brown said in 2013, during an interview for Rolling Stone, that his songs are always "derived from personal experiences.
 Then again, I always like mixing reality with art."
+Billboard reviewing Royalty found its content to be "an art imitating life thing".
+Vulture's writer Craig Jenkins, while reviewing Heartbreak on a Full Moon, noted in its "breakup tracks" a usage of "shattered, jilted reflection", while the sexual records' lyrics were described for being explicit.